Pressure measurement: Absolute, gauge and differential pressures — zero reference

 A vented-gauge pressure transmitter, for example, allows the outside air pressure to be exposed to the negative side of the pressure-sensing diaphragm, through a vented cable or a hole on the side of the device, so that it always measures the pressure referred to ambient barometric pressure.
 Thus a vented-gauge reference pressure sensor should always read zero pressure when the process pressure connection is held open to the air.

 A sealed gauge reference is very similar, except that atmospheric pressure is sealed on the negative side of the diaphragm.
 This is usually adopted on high pressure ranges, such as hydraulics, where atmospheric pressure changes will have a negligible effect on the accuracy of the reading, so venting is not necessary.
 This also allows some manufacturers to provide secondary pressure containment as an extra precaution for pressure equipment safety if the burst pressure of the primary pressure sensing diaphragm is exceeded.

 There is another way of creating a sealed gauge reference, and this is to seal a high vacuum on the reverse side of the sensing diaphragm.
 Then the output signal is offset, so the pressure sensor reads close to zero when measuring atmospheric pressure.

 A sealed gauge reference pressure transducer will never read exactly zero because atmospheric pressure is always changing and the reference in this case is fixed at 1 bar.

 To produce an absolute pressure sensor, the manufacturer seals a high vacuum behind the sensing diaphragm.
 If the process-pressure connection of an absolute-pressure transmitter is open to the air, it will read the actual barometric pressure.

+A sealed pressure sensor is similar to a gauge pressure sensor except that it measures pressure relative to some fixed pressure rather than the ambient atmospheric pressure (which varies according to the location and the weather).